Si Ouey: Legal process and execution

+Legacy

+The case generated significant press coverage following Si Ouey's confession.
+For the following decades, Si Ouey was commonly invoked as a bogeyman-like figure to scare children into behaving.

-Many have called into question his confession and trial.
+Since the 2010s, many have called into question his confession and trial.
 Several note that Si Ouey spoke no Thai and as such may not have given an accurate confession, and that he was forced to use a translator during his trial.
 Anti-Chinese, anti-communism, and anti-immigrant sentiment may have also played a role in Si Ouey's trial.
 A campaign by humanitarian activists successfully campaigned for Si Ouey's corpse to be removed from display in August 2019, and in July 2020, his remains were cremated at Wat Bang Phraek Tai temple in Nonthaburi province.
+The ceremony was attended by residents of Thap Sakae Subdistrict, who had maintained Si Ouey's innocence, and a film crew who were producing a movie based on Si Ouey's life.